Guy Sebastian: 2007–2008: The Memphis Album and Tour

-In early 2007 it had been announced Sebastian would be recording a tribute album of soul classics in Memphis, Tennessee with Stax musicians who played on and wrote some of the original songs.
+In early 2007 it had been announced Sebastian would be recording a tribute album of soul classics in Memphis, Tennessee, with Stax musicians who played on and wrote some of the original songs.
 The album was recorded at Ardent Studios, Memphis in August 2007, with Steve Cropper, Donald 'Duck' Dunn, and Steve Potts (a.k.a.
 The MGs), with Lester Snell on keyboards.
 Cropper also co-produced the album with Sebastian, which was recorded on analogue tape live in the studio.
 Sebastian wrote about his time in Memphis in a series of blogs for Australian newspapers, "I started recording four days ago with the band members from Booker T and the MGs.
 And in the four days, we cut 15 tracks.
 It's been such a great experience to watch these guys work.
 I mean, they are mostly in their late 60s and have such a wealth of experience."
 Cropper later spoke on AllMemphisMusic, an online Memphis radio station, "This kid came into Memphis, and just blew everybody's socks off. [...] he just took us by storm."
 Shortly after Sebastian's return to Australia it was announced that The MGs would tour Australia with him in early 2008.
 The Memphis Album debuted at number three in November 2007, and was the seventh highest selling Australian artist album of the year.ARIA End Of Year Charts – Top 50 Australian Artist Albums 2007.
 Australian Recording Industry Association.
 Archived from the original on 23 January 2012.
 The critically acclaimed album reached double platinum certification in 2008.ARIA Charts – Accreditations – 2008 Albums.
 Australian Recording Industry Association.
 Retrieved 28 August 2009.
-The Memphis Flyer, a weekly alternative newspaper serving the Memphis area wrote a series of articles about Sebastian recording with The MGs.
+Memphis Flyer, a weekly alternative newspaper serving the Memphis area wrote a series of articles about Sebastian recording with The MGs.
 AllMemphisMusic, which specialises in playing music originating from Memphis, began playing The Memphis Album songs in late December 2007.
 They also had two special programs featuring songs from the album and interviews with some of the people involved in recording it.